Bryan McGowin, AWS Founder & President

 After receiving an offer to construct a number of large-scale developments, Bryan moved to Southport, North Carolina in 2007.
 While in North Carolina, Bryan acquired an Unclassified Contractors License and founded a green building company (Hall & Wright Builders) that specialized in building large developments and green custom homes utilizing energy efficient structurally insulated panels (SIPs).
 During this time, Bryan gained experience installing a vast array of sanitary systems, including large lift stations, grinder pumps, force main sewers, et. al. Bryan also had the opportunity to install many advanced wastewater treatment systems while developing homes and developments in environmentally sensitive areas of North Carolina.

 After spending 8 years as a green builder in North Carolina, Bryan could no longer resist the siren song of Eastern Long Island.
 He moved back home with his family in 2015 to work on a zero-net energy residential development in Shinnecock Hills.
 Quickly after returning, however, Bryan recognized the dire need for Suffolk County to move away from its reliance on primitive onsite wastewater disposal in the form of cesspools and septic tanks.
 In response, Bryan founded AWS in 2016 to address the critical need for septic upgrades throughout Long Island.
 Bryan now holds a Suffolk County liquid waste license and is a certified septic inspector for Suffolk County.
-He lives with his wife and three children in Southampton.
+Bryan is a father of three, he and his family reside in Southampton.

 Kevin McGowin, AWS Vice-President